Employee Surveys: Types & How to Use Them Effectively

 - Phrases that nudge people towards a certain answer (ask leading questions).

-- Underestimating how long it takes to complete the survey (understate survey length).
+- Underestimating how long it takes to complete the study (understate survey length).

 - Discouraging participation due to too many surveys (creating survey fatigue).